agalaviz-clay/bookshelf-ms/README.md

 A simple backend API to manage items on a bookshelf.
 It is built using Java, Spring Boot, and Gradle.
 The API has simple CRUD (Create, Read, Update, Delete) operations.
 The data is stored in a Postgres database.

+The API spec YAML file is located in the `/spec` directory.
+It is created with OpenAPI Swagger UI.
+You can render the YAML file at: https://editor-next.swagger.io/

 ### Run the App
 1. Execute the gradle command with the bootRun task: `./gradlew bootRun`
 2. Interact with the API endpoints using [Insomnia](https://insomnia.rest/download) (or [Postman](https://www.postman.com/downloads/), [curl](https://blog.hubspot.com/website/curl-command))